testtrim/testtrim/README.md

 SPDX-License-Identifier: GPL-3.0-or-later
 -->

+# Introduction

 testtrim targets software automated tests for execution based upon previous code-coverage data and git changes.
 It's in early development, but it's looking quite promising with evaluations showing that on-average 90% of tests can be safely skipped with this strategy.

-I've also published an introductory video (in two formats):
+I've also published an introductory video:

 [Short Introduction Video, 10 minutes](https://youtu.be/wNPeTxf3xFw)

 [Deep-dive Introduction Video, 37 minutes](https://youtu.be/YQKc58dTR1M)

 # testtrim's Equation

+## Core

 1. Just like you would use to report test coverage (eg. "75% of our code is tested!"), run tests with a coverage tool.
 But rather than running the entire test suite and reporting generalized coverage, run each individual test to get the coverage for each test.